-ESG performance, board independence, gender diversity, R&D and capital expenditures.
+proposal process.
+Part VI looks at potential indirect effects of shareholder engagements, such as firm ESG performance, board independence, gender diversity, R&D and capital expenditures.
 We find that these companies have not become more prosocial recently, and meme firms' ESG scores have decreased.
 We also find that these companies decreased both R&D as well as capital expenditures.
-In Part VII, we explore potential reasons as to why corporate governance has not been democratized, contrary to the prevailing scholarly predictions.
+In Part VII, we explore potential reasons as to why corporate governance has not been democratized notwithstanding the prevailing scholarly predictions.
 In so doing, we highlight important differences between the activities involved in meme investing versus those involved in meme shareholding.
-Part VIII concludes the Article and offers some possible directions for a future meme stock research agenda.
-In the Appendix, we show that the non-vote share results (in Part V) are not confined to meme companies.
-Empirical analysis shows that companies that exhibited a high abnormal return in response to the wide introduction of zero commission trading have higher non-vote shares in subsequent years, underlining the broader importance of the meme investing phenomenon.
+Part VIII concludes and offers some possible directions for a future meme stock research agenda.
+In the Appendix, we show that the non-vote share results (in Part V) and the governance results (in Part VI) are not confined to meme companies.
+Empirical analysis shows that companies that exhibited a high abnormal return in response to the wide introduction of zero commission trading have higher non-vote shares and worse ESG scores in subsequent years.
+The results from the Appendix show that the impact of retail investor influx is not confined to meme companies and also emphasizes a broader impact of retail investors (induced by zero commission trading) on corporate governance.